 - Elite member area for faster check-in

-1 free award night every year after account anniversary – Every year after your account’s anniversary date, you receive 1 Award night (good for category 1-4 properties).
-Obviously, getting that every year easily justifies the Hyatt credit card’s annual fee of $75.
+1 free award night every year after account anniversary – Every year after your account’s anniversary date, you receive one Award night (good for category 1-4 properties).

-Many of the credit cards out there that come with good signup promotions are not ones you would want to keep for the long haul.
-However, the Chase Hyatt Visa is definitely an exception: with all the benefits and the free award night every year upon renewal, it definitely makes sense having a permanent place in your wallet for it.
-That being, I would NOT apply for it right now since they’ve discontinued the good signup bonus for it.
-Instead, consider these hotel and resort card offers.
+Many of the credit cards out there that come with good sign-up promotions are not ones you would want to keep for the long haul.
+However, the Chase Hyatt Visa is an exception: with all the benefits and the free award night every year upon renewal, it definitely makes sense having a permanent place in your wallet for it.
+To make sure it’s the best fit for you, first consider these hotel and resort card offers.